trifectatechfoundation/trifectatech-website/content/blog/Support the call for memory safety incentives in European cybersecurity policies.md

 *tba*

 ## Authors
-[Tara Tarakiyee](https://www.linkedin.com/in/tarakiyee/) is a Technologist at [Sovereign Tech Agency](https://www.sovereign.tech/), who works on designing supporting and mobilizing resources to encourage, sustain and maintain the FOSS ecosystem.
+[Tara Tarakiyee](https://www.linkedin.com/in/tarakiyee/) is a Technologist at [Sovereign Tech Agency](https://www.sovereign.tech/), who works on designing supporting and mobilizing resources to encourage, sustain and maintain our open digital infrastructure.

 [Hugo van de Pol](https://www.linkedin.com/in/hugo-van-de-pol-90665215/) is Director at [Tweede golf](https://tweedegolf.nl/en) and Board member at [Trifecta Tech Foundation](https://trifectatech.org/), who has been advocating the use of memory-safe technologies like Rust for years.